BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Experiment

+To evaluate the robustness to code obfuscation, we conducted an experiment under three extreme configurations.
+The details of configurations is presented in Table~\ref{tab:RQ2}.

-The results of the laboratory scenario are presented in Table~\ref{tab:RQ2.1}, which demonstrate that code obfuscation degrades the performance of all methods.
+The experimental results of different configurations are presented in Table~\ref{tab:2.1},~\ref{tab:2.2},~\ref{tab:2.3}, which demonstrate that code obfuscation degrades the performance of all detectors.
 Nevertheless, our approach consistently outperforms all baselines across three evaluation metrics.

-Furthermore, when comparing Table.~\ref{tab:RQ1} to Table.~\ref{tab:RQ2.1}, we can observe that the graph-based detector Malscan and the string-based detector XMal suffer subtle performance degradations, which align with recent findings in \cite{gao2024comprehensive} that graph-based and string-based detectors tend to retain higher robustness under obfuscation.
-In contrast, image-based methods like DexRay, Dex-CNN and MADRF-CNN suffer notable performance drops.
-The results are also consistent with the findings in \cite{gao2024comprehensive}, which show that it is exceptionally difficult for image-based approaches to resist obfuscation.

-Additionally, an interesting observation arises from MADRF-CNN, which, similar to our method, discards the header and data sections of DEX files.
-Although it achieves the highest performance among all image-based baselines in Table~\ref{tab:RQ1}, it experiences the most significant degradation under obfuscation.
-This indicates that merely removing irrelevant information is not enough to enhance the robustness of image-based malware detectors against obfuscation.

-The results of the first practical scenario are presented in Table~\ref{tab:RQ2.3}.
-We can see that our approach still maintains a clear advantage across all evaluation metrics, outperforming all baselines.
-One more interesting finding can be observed when comparing the results in Table~\ref{tab:RQ1}, ~\ref{tab:RQ2.1}, and ~\ref{tab:RQ2.3}.
-The performance drops of detectors are relatively moderate when all samples in the training set undergo obfuscation.
-However, when the training set consists of both obfuscated and unobfuscated samples, the performance drops are very serious.
-The results indicate that, in real-world scenarios, code obfuscation has a significantly greater impact on malware detection than in controlled laboratory environments.

-We attribute the robustness of BIDO to the complementary nature of the DEX-image and XML-image.
-Although DEX files are the main targets of obfuscation \cite{zhu2023effective}, DEX-image still preserves low-level control flow and data flow patterns.
-In contrast, XML-images capture high-level behavior information such as permission, which tends to be more stable and less affected by obfuscation.
-When obfuscation distorts the underlying patterns in bytecode, the relatively stable signals from the XML-image provide reinforcement.
-Conversely, when high-level permission features are insufficient to distinguish malicious behavior, the low-level semantics derived from DEX-images offer valuable context.
-This mutual reinforcement improves the model’s generalization capability under obfuscation conditions.

-Additionally, Malscan and XMal exhibit the least performance degradation compared to other image-based baselines.
-We believe this is because both the graph and permission features used by Malscan and XMal are coarse-grained, making them more resistant to obfuscation than the fine-grained features derived from DEX files.

-The results of the second practical scenario are presented in Table~\ref{tab:RQ2.4}.
-Besides the best performance achieved by BIDO, one more interesting finding could be observed when comparing Table~\ref{tab:RQ2.3} with Table~\ref{tab:RQ2.4}.
-Three RGB image-based detectors, Dex-CNN, MADRF-CNN and BIDO achieved large performance improvements by 2.91\%, 3.46\% and 2.91\% in F1-scores, while grayscal image-based detector, DexRay achieved the minimal performance improvement by 0.77\% in F1-score.
-According to the results, we may draw a conclusion that adding obfuscated samples to the training data can lead to more significant performance improvements to the RGB image-based detectors.